Lufa Farms: Description

-With three rooftop greenhouses in the Montreal area, the company currently has 138,000 square feet of growing space where dozens of types of vegetables are grown.
-The company currently delivers around 20,000 baskets every week to over 500 pick-up points across Quebec, and in 2020, upon completion of their fourth greenhouse, the 164,000-square-foot space will enable them to feed up to 2% of Montreal households.
+With four rooftop greenhouses in the Montreal area, the company currently has 300,000 square feet of growing space where over 50 of types of vegetables are grown.
+The company currently delivers around 20,000 baskets every week to over 500 pick-up points across Quebec.

 History

-The company was started by Mohamed Hage, who had observed rooftop gardens in Lebanon.
-Also involved in the founding were Lauren Rathmell, Kurt Lynn, and Yahya Badran.
+The company was started by Mohamed Hage, inspired by the rooftop gardens in Lebanon.
+Lauren Rathmell, Kurt Lynn, and Yahya Badran were also involved in the founding.

 Lufa Farms opened its first commercial rooftop greenhouse in the Ahuntsic borough of Montreal.
-The greenhouse had 31,000 square feet of vegetable production and houses the company's herb, micro-greens, cucumber, and pepper production using both horizontal and vertical farming systems.
+The greenhouse had 31,000 square feet of vegetable production and housed the company's herb, micro-greens, cucumber, and pepper production using both horizontal and vertical farming systems.

 2011

-The company harvested its first rooftop vegetables and began delivering weekly baskets to its first cohort of clients, aptly named "Lufavores" (a contraction between 'Lufa' and 'locavore').
-At that time, the company grew only 40 varieties of vegetables and delivered them to about 200 customers without the option to customize the order.
-The baskets were delivered steps from customer's doors thanks to a network of neighborhood pick-up points (PUPs).
+The company harvested its first rooftop vegetables and began delivering weekly baskets to its first customers.
+The company grew 15 varieties of vegetables and delivered them to about 200 customers.

 2013

-Lufa Farms built their second rooftop greenhouse in the neighboring city of Laval, measuring 43,000 square feet and currently housing the company's tomato and eggplant production.
-In order to offer more variety, they partnered with hundreds of local farmers and food makers to offer Lufa Farms' rooftop-grown vegetables, as well as thousands of seasonal field fruit and vegetables, baked-to-order bread, seafood, and more.
+Lufa Farms built their second rooftop greenhouse in the neighboring city of Laval, measuring 43,000 square feet.
+They partnered with hundreds of local farmers and food makers to offer Lufa Farms' rooftop-grown vegetables, as well as thousands of seasonal field fruit and vegetables, baked-to-order bread, seafood, and more.
 These partnerships brought the launch of the company's online farmers’ market, the Marketplace.

 2016

 The company went through a period of growth.
 The total number of weekly baskets exceeded 10,000 and the company subsequently doubled its workforce.
-It was also the year that Lufa Farms' eco home delivery by electric car was launched and the company became cash-flow positive.
+Home delivery by electric car was launched and the company became cash-flow positive.

 2017

 Lufa Farms built its third rooftop greenhouse in the Anjou suburb of Montreal.
-This greenhouse, which was both their largest and most technologically advanced, grew the company's growing space to 138,000 square feet and allowed the company to expand production capacity to include more than one hundred varieties of vegetables, and feed over 10,000 Montreal households year-round.
+This greenhouse, which was both their largest and most technologically advanced at the time, grew the company's growing space to 138,000 square feet.

 2019

-The company outgrew their Ahuntsic location, and moved their main offices and distribution centre to Ville Saint-Laurent where they began construction on their fourth, and largest rooftop greenhouse.
+The company moved their main offices and distribution centre to Ville Saint-Laurent where they began construction on their fourth rooftop greenhouse.